9 Farmhouse-Inspired Pumpkins to Display This Halloween

 This long-lasting wire pumpkin display looks intricate, but it's so easy to put together.
 Look for two oval-shaped wire baskets and fill them with miniature faux gourds ($11, Kohls) before stacking the buckets and wiring them together.
 You can display this farmhouse pumpkin all for the whole fall season, then add adhesive jack-o'-lantern features when it's finally time to break out the Halloween decorations.

 Carve your initials into an assortment of gourds for a truly personalized pumpkin display.
 Outfit each pumpkin with the initial of your family's last name, or have each of the kids carve their own first initial into their own pumpkins as a fun fall family activity.

 Pretty Etched Pumpkins

 One of the reasons we love etched pumpkins so much is because they last so much longer than traditional carved pumpkins.
 Because you don't have to open up the pumpkin and scoop out the insides, etched or scraped pumpkins can last weeks longer than carved jack-o'-lanterns (we recommend using vaseline on the etching to keep it extra fresh).
 Plus, they're easier to make, so you can make a whole front porch display in just a few minutes.

 This easy no-carve pumpkin can be easily personalized with an unexpected material.
-Head to the thrift store and pick up a set of mis-matched old silverware and use the pieces to spell out a letter or word.
+Head to the thrift store and pick up a set of mis-matched old silverware and use the pieces to spell out a letter or word and attach with hot glue ($6, Walmart).
 Stick with a generic term like 'fall,' or use multiple pumpkins to spell out your last name.